opensafely-core/actions-registry/uv-recipes-readme.md

 ### `just devenv` recipe
 Install production and development dependencies into the virtual environment.
 The dependencies are specified by the `uv.lock` file.

+### `just upgrade` recipe
+Upgrade all dependencies, or a specific dependency.
+The "env" argument has no effect on the command.

+### `just update-dependencies` recipe
+Upgrade all dependencies.